 Who we are -- our phenotype -- is determined by the interplay between our genomes and exposomes (defined as the totality of non-genetic factors, including drugs, diet, infectious agents, and pollutants).
 To understand what makes us healthy and sick, we must understand the relationship between our collective environments and genes.

-A viewpoint summarizing our work and the future of big data research in population health can be read in Journal of the American Medical Association, in GenomeWeb (4/2014) and Genetic Engineering News (12/2015), and Biomedical Computation Review (2016), The Washington Post (2019), the Verge (2019), and Knowable Magazine (2019).
+A viewpoint summarizing our work and the future of big data research in population health can be read in Journal of the American Medical Association, in GenomeWeb (4/2014) and Genetic Engineering News (12/2015), Biomedical Computation Review (2016), The Washington Post (2019), the Verge (2019), and Knowable Magazine (2019).